syvita/ddns/README.md

 Names aren't registered to a single database (like ICANN) and anyone can create one.
 Funds generated from the registration fees will directly support metaverse, and make it harder for massdomain registrations.

-When you visit 'https://example' using DDNS, the DNS resolver will resolve 'example.ddns' on the blockchain using a Stacks node connected to the DNS server you connected to.
+When you visit 'https://example' using DDNS, the DNS resolver will resolve 'example.ddns' on the blockchain using a Stacks node connected to the DDNS server you connected to.
 When you visit 'https://example.com' using DDNS, the resolver will resolve 'example.com' on Web 2.0 as usual.

 ## Subdomains